-My goal is that students will be fearless in the situations they encounter.
-They will have the ability to solve the problem by asking the right questions of the obstacles before them.
-And, fearless in that they know themselves enough to approach what they want from life with the understanding of how to get it.
+One of the goals I try to design into courses and teaching moments is that students develop a fearlessness in the situations they encounter.
+They will have the ability to view the situation in a totality and solve the problem by asking the right questions of the obstacles before them.

-The courses I have instructed breakdown into these three processes with many having related skill sets.
-The skills for these outcomes represent the central focus and are specific to each course, as well as serve as its assessment value.
+I have broken down my course specialties into these three processes with many having related skill sets.
+The skills for these outcomes represent the central focus, but can be unique and specific to each course.
+The also serve as a baseline rubric.

-data research and analysis, creative problem solving, strategic planning, knowledge based with multiple creative solutions, i.e. brand imaging, marketing, communication and design.
+observation, data research and analysis, creative problem solving, strategic planning, knowledge based with multiple alternative solutions, i.e. brand imaging, marketing, communication and design.

-visual problem solving, creative art based, ideation and communication with targeted conclusions and analytical processing, i.e. typography, graphic techniques, design one, layout and design, photography and mass communications.
+visual problem solving, creative art based, ideation and communication with targeted conclusions and analytical processing, i.e. typography, graphic techniques, design one, layout and design, photography and mass communications, branding and marketing.

 systematic processes, linear thinking path, knowledge based with absolute conclusions, i.e. graphic production and sections of photography and typography, colour and design principles and software based courses.

-I did not believe in the idea of teaching until I began teaching at the high school level.
-I still sincerely believe to an extent that students learn far less from the instructor than they do in their peer groups or on their own.
-Thus, I believe more in learning than actual teaching.
-Essentially the tactic is in creating barriers and obstacles for students, motivating them to rally around the issue, seed the circumstances with breadcrumbs to follow and provide the resources and support to overcome the obstacle.
+I did not believe in teaching, but in learning.
+There are some levels of development that require teachers or figureheads.
+Students learn far less from an instructor than they do in their peer groups or on their own.
+The tactic is to create barriers and obstacles for students, motivating them to rally around the issue, seed the circumstances with breadcrumbs to follow and provide the resources and support to overcome the obstacle.
 These obstacles may take many forms from a statement or position to a task that students will develop into an ownership of the knowledge and the achievement.

-While the idea of the obstacle or challenge is somewhat provocative I use the fairly common information model below to assemble information around.
-One of my goals is to foster Socratic discussions with each step and set the foundations for self-organising peer groups.
-More importantly is how those peer groups form which is answered in every term, every class session and every moment in contact with students.
-Student populations are very diverse from cultural, demographic and psychographic point of view.
-It is really the first day introductions that are the most valuable.
-Understanding student’s backgrounds, goals and visions allow me to adjust my engagement, but also to guide them through the course goals.
-These alliances that form also serve as an input stream or resource for knowledge, as well as ideation and critical feedback.
+While the idea of the obstacle or challenge could be provocative I use the fairly common information model below to define the obstacle.
+Developing Socratic discussions around the obstacle set the foundations for self-organising peer groups.
+More importantly is how those peer groups are nurtured with every moment of contact.
+Understanding student’s aspirations allow me to adjust my engagement, but also to guide them through the course goals and resources.
+These team alliances that form also serve as an input stream or resources for knowledge, as well as ideation and critical feedback.
 And, it serves the college brand as an experiential touch point!

 An example of this can be found in a photography course.
 The assignment is to shoot an essay.
 In the beginning there is typical critique conversation of the individual images.
 The group is then asked to edit each student’s individual essays and share their logic as to why.
 What rises to the top is the application of everyone’s sometime partial knowledge and points of view forming the complete puzzle that all students share in.
-Camaraderie is formed when they see that they can meet or vanquish the obstacle as a group.
+Camaraderie is formed and the value of collectivising knowledge is raised when they see that they can meet or vanquish the obstacle as a group.

 1) input stream